-Ribose is a monosaccharide (simple sugar) that is found in all living cells with a similar structure to fructose as it only has 5 carbon groups.
-Its function focuses on cell metabolism, specially on ATP (helping to produce it), which is a substance that is responsible for supplying energy.
-This fact makes its supplementation (along with creatine) very interesting in some pathologies like fibromyalgiam where ATP levels are usually below normal.
+Ribose is a monosaccharide (simple sugar) that is found in all living cells with a similar structure to fructose since it only has 5 carbon groups.
+Its function focuses on the cell metabolism, specifically on ATP (helps with its regeneration), which is a substance in charge of supplying energy.
+This fact makes its supplementation (along with creatine) very interesting for some pathologies like fibromyalgiam where ATP levels are usually lower than normal.

-ATP (energy) is essential for performing high-intensity muscle contractions, after which phosphate molecules are lost, but can then be regenerated in a process involving creatine.
-This regeneration is short-term, but there is another, which involves full recuperation, preparing us to continue training with the required intensity.
-It is in this latter process that ribose plays its role.
+ATP (energy) is indispensable to perform high-intensity muscle contractions.
+Afterwards, a phosphate molecule is lost, but it can be regenerated in a process involving creatine.
+This is a short-term regeneration, but there is another one that involves a full recovery that allows us to continue training with the required intensity.
+It is in this last process where ribose plays its role.

-Ribose provides energy to all cells of the body at a basic level in the form of ATP.
-The more energy the body has, the harder the heart beats, improving circulation and providing the muscles with more power.
-A higher level of energy also improves mood helping us feel more active and motivated.
+Ribose provides energy to all the cells of the body at a basic level in the form of ATP.
+The more energy the body has, the harder the heart beats, which improves the blood flow and provides more power to the muscles.
+The higher the energy, the more active and motivated we will feel.

-It is a specific type of simple sugar that is found in the cells of every living organism, humans, plants and animals.
-It is a basic component of life.
+It is a specific type of simple sugar that is found in the cells of every living organism, human beings, plants and animals.
+It is a basic ingredient of life.
 Since it is present in almost all foods, we consume a small portion of this substance with every bite.

-When it comes into contact with the cells it is converted into ATP (adenosine triphosphate) providing energy for the body.
-The additional supply of ribose is very useful for athletes and sportspeople who consume a large amount of energy while training, as, although the overall quantity of energy is low, it continues over a long period of time.
+When it comes into contact with the cells it turns into ATP (adenosine triphosphate) and provides energy to the body.
+The additional supply of ribose is very useful for athletes and sportspeople who use a large amount of energy while training, since it continues for a long period of time, although the amount of energy is low.

-It is an important supplier of energy to the heart muscle and is especially recommended for those who have heart problems, suffer from heart failure, or are recovering from a heart attack.
+It is an important supplier of energy to the heart and it is specially recommended for those who have heart problems, suffer from heart failure, or are recovering from a heart attack.

 It is a vital nutrient that supports the health of the heart

-It provides energy to the heart muscle, ensuring that it functions healthily
+It provides energy to the heart, ensuring its healthy functioning

 It reduces cardiovascular stress caused by an insufficient supply of energy

-The human body produces energy in its cells through sugars that are consumed in the diet, especially through ATP or adenosine triphosphate, which is the main energy supplier in the body.
+The human body produces energy in its cells through sugars that are consumed in the diet, specially through ATP or adenosine triphosphate, which is the main energy supplier for the body.

-When energy reserves are exhausted, they must be restored again.
-This is especially important after having suffered a disease, having been exposed to stressful situations, or having been physically exhausted after doing sport or intensive training.
+When the energy reserves are spent, they must be restored once again.
+This renewal is especially important after suffering a disease, being exposed to stressful situations, or being physically exhausted after doing sport or intensive training.

 Ribose is a special sugar that helps the body to stimulate the production of energy in the cells and to replenish its reserves.
-Food supplements made from this sugar help quicker recovery, in a completely natural way.
+Food supplements made from this sugar encourage a quicker recovery in a completely natural way.

-This process of energy recovery is especially important for the heart muscle, that has to perform its activity 24 hours a day and is responsible for the proper functioning of the limbs and body in general.
-If its reserves are exhausted, symptoms of exhaustion and heart overload can occur.
+This process of energy recovery is especially important for the heart that has to perform its task 24 hours a day and it is in charge of the proper functioning of the limbs and the body in general.
+If its reserves are spent, symptoms of exhaustion and heart overload can happen.

-After an intense session of physical training, ATP may need up to 72 hours to fully regenerate the deposits that have been exhausted during physical exertion.
+After an intense workout session, ATP may need up to 72 hours to fully regenerate the deposits that have been spent during the physical exercise.

-Without enough ribose that replenishment will not be possible, for which reason a longer recuperation period will be necessary, or the next training session will not be of the same intensity.
+Without enough ribose, that replenishment will not be possible, which is the reason why it will need a longer recovery period, or the next training session will not reach the same intensity.

-It has been used medically with people who have cardiovascular diseases, since it improves the performance of fatigued heart cells.
+It has been used in medicine with people who have cardiovascular diseases, since it improves the performance of fatigued heart cells.

 The scientific studies that have been conducted with ribose on athletes are still not very numerous.
 But the results with its recent use as a dietary supplement seem to be very promising, since it has been shown that athletes who include it in their supplementation experience a considerable increase in explosive power and strength, as well as a faster recovery.

-Ribose supplements help maintain stable cellular levels of adenine nucleotides, which preserves the concentration of ADP and ATP, thereby restoring energy more quickly and allowing the muscle to work at maximum capacity.
+Ribose supplements help to maintain a stable levels of adenine nucleotides in the cells, which preserves the concentration of ADP and ATP, which results in a quicker replenishment of energy that allows the muscle to work at maximum capacity.

-Ribose supplementation may also help athletes boost the effects of other energy supplements such as creatine, carnitine or pyruvate (synergy).
+Ribose supplementation may also help to boost the effects of other energy supplements such as creatine, carnitine, or pyruvate (synergistic effect).

-The reason is that these supplements need the presence of ATP substrates which only ribose can produce.
-To maintain high levels of ATP substrates, ribose ensures that other supplements can act more efficiently.
+These supplements need the presence of ATP substrates which only ribose can produce.
+To maintain high levels of ATP, ribose ensures that other supplements can act more efficiently.

 Ribose is especially recommended for:

-When physical activity is increased or when doing intensive training
+When physical activity is increased or for intensive workouts

 When you have a work overload that requires more energy